Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Theoretical framework

-In this section we elaborate on permutation invariance of a vector Markov chain $\Xmp$, as defined in Definition \ref{def:perm_inv}.
-In particular, we show that it implies the lumping property.
+This condition constrains clustered interactions, in particular, since any interaction must have the same effect on all signals, which only allows for clustered behavior among all signals, not subsets of them.
+Furthermore, we show that it implies the lumping property.
 We also discuss the number of free entries or parameters which determine the transition matrix of a Markov chain with this property.
-Recall that permutation invariance means that relabeling of the coordinates of the vector Markov chain $\Xmp$ does not change the distribution.
-The following proposition is proven in Supplement~\ref{suppl_sec: proof_pi_lump}. \begin{prop} If $\Xmp$ is permutation invariant, it satisfies the lumping property. \end{prop}
+Note that permutation invariance means that relabeling of the coordinates of the vector Markov chain $\Xmp$ does not change conditional distributions.
+The following proposition is proven in Appendix~\ref{suppl_sec: proof_pi_lump}.